NSLS-II-BMM/BeamlineManual/docs/automation.rst

 Sample wheel automation
 -----------------------

-The standard ex-situ sample holder at BMM is a plastic wheel that get mounted on a rotation stage.
+The standard *ex situ* sample holder at BMM is a plastic wheel that get mounted on a rotation stage.
 Examples are shown in figures :numref:`fig-samplewheel` and :numref:`fig-doublewheel`.
 The rotation stage is mounted on an XY stage, so when one slot on the sample wheel